 The usual cork strips were then glued along the track line with a generous layer of Copydex adhesive, and the track glued on top of this with just a thin layer of Copydex, weighted down with large paint cans or books till dry.
 Laid like this the track can easily be lifted, if required, by sliding the full blade of a snap-off blade craft knife underneath it.

 The DCC bus-wires are now in place and wired to the tracks.
 The points servo motors have been fitted, together with micro-switches for the frog polarity and switching of isolation sections.
 Note that one of the servo motors has had the thickness of the operating arm increased ( two extra part arms glued to it ) so as to operate a second micro-switch for the two track isolation sections of the double track cross-over.

-Further work on this section will be postponed until the base layers and track is laid for the remaining sections; so that trains can be run again.
+Further work on this section will be postponed until the base layers and track is laid for the remaining sections.
+The alignment dowels and clamping magnets have not been fitted yet.

 So that trains can be run again as soon as possible, these sections will initially just have the track bases, track laid and ballasted, together with basic topography.
 Points control and isolation sections will then be connected to the computer for route selection from the control panel.
 Buildings and scenery will then be added to each section in turn.

 The development of the sections of Rowandale; are each recorded on separate pages.